 Whether you’re a senior executive or just starting a new job, injury in the workplace is not uncommon.
 A severe illness or work-related injury can result in a worker missing work for a very long period with no income.
 This makes it extremely difficult for victims who sustain work-related injuries to support themselves and their families as bills pile up and expenses go unpaid.

 For victims to live comfortably, many pursue workers’ compensation for their work-related injuries.
 Workers’ compensation supplements a victim’s lost wages and medical benefits.
-When an employee and his employer cannot reach a mutually agreeable solution, an injured employee may file a workers’ compensation lawsuit.
+When an employee and their employer cannot reach a mutually agreeable solution, an injured employee may file a workers’ compensation lawsuit.
 As with any lawsuit, the process is time-consuming, often expensive, and outcomes vary.

 The Legal Funding Group provides workers’ compensation lawsuit loans to individuals who are currently resolving their case.
 Injured employees can receive pre-settlement funding to help pay bills while awaiting settlement money or post-settlement funds to get an advance on the settlement they expect to receive in the future.
 Our workers’ compensation legal funding will help you stay financially secure while your case is resolved and your settlement is pending.